About the Company

 2. What are the deadlines for the Company’s financial statements publication?

-Financial statements by IAS and RAS, the Management’s Discussion and Analysis of the Group’s Financial Position and Results of its Operations as well as presentation of the Company’s performance results by IAS are published on the Company’s website on a quarterly basis.
-Annual consolidated financial statements by IAS are published not later than 120 days after the end of the respective reporting year; consolidated interim financial statements by IAS are published not later than 60 days after the end of the reporting period.
-Annual accounting (financial) statements by RAS are published not later than three days after the auditor’s opinion is formed; interim accounting (financial) statements by RAS are published not later than 2 days after the date of its formed.
+The Company's website publishes quarterly financial statements in accordance with IFRS and RAS, the Transneft Group Financial Standing and Performance Analysis prepared by Transneft management, as well as presentation of the Company's results to IFRS.
+Annual consolidated financial statements in accordance with IFRS are published no later than 120 days after the end date of the corresponding reporting year; interim consolidated financial statements in accordance with IFRS are published no later than 60 days after the end of the reporting period.
+Annual accounting (financial) statements in accordance with RAS are published no later than three days from the date of the auditor's report; interim accounting (financial) statements in accordance with RAS are published as part of the Issuer's quarterly report for the corresponding quarter.

-3. What are the Company's financial results for the nine months ended 30 September 2018?
+3. What is the Company’s financial performance for the year that ended on 31 December 2020?

 Receiving Information about the Company

 1. What information about the Company can a Transneft shareholder obtain?